Welcome to the Chaffee County Running Club

 The new Salida High School track facility now has public access every day of the year from 6 am to 8 pm.

-There is a locking turnstile on the west side of the track near the school that allows entry and public use, unless school is in session, conditions are unsafe, or the facility is being rented or used for a school function.
+There is a locking turnstile on the west side of the track near the school that allows entry and public use, unless the facility is being used by school classes, sports or is rented out or conditions are unsafe,

 Check it out!
 Read more about using the Salida High School Track

 Mission Statement: Chaffee County Running Club, promotes running for health, recreation and competition, for runners of all ages and abilities.

 Welcome to springtime in the Colorado Rockies.
 Have no fear, green grass and warm, sunny days will come.
 In the meantime, enjoy the incredible moisture that we continue to get in our little mountain towns of Chaffee County!
 Read on for more running news...

 If you think you are too old to run fast, watch this video

 Ida Keeling, 100 years old, sets world record at Penn ...
 Keeling electrified the Philadelphia crowd.

 Saturday May 14.
 CCRC group run to the Crater.
 You have heard about it, seen it from a distance, but have you been there?
 Few have, and this is your chance.
 Meet at Marvin Park in Salida (baseball fields on Highway 291) at 8:30 am to carpool to start location.
 The total distance, out and back, is <8 miles total.
 Shorter options available.
 Snacks and drinks after.

 Chaffee County HS Track and Field Schedule